 Seabed: rocks and sand Wind protection: from all winds except from the S

 Blaca is a lovely bay and anchorage on the south coast of the island of Brač.
-Very quite and uncrowded bay with sandy bottom.
-You can anchor with long line ashore.
+Tranquil and uncrowded bay with a sandy bottom.
+You can anchor with a long line ashore.

-On 30 minutes walking from the bay is the well known Blaca Monastery and hermitage from 16th century.
+Thirty minutes walking from the bay is the well known Blaca Monastery and hermitage from the 16th century.
 Monastery was home of monks from the mainland who found shelter in this naturally protected place, Blaca monastery will astonish you.
-It was the naval, trading and observatory center of this part of Dalmatia.
-Blaca is considered a desert, because of the scarce nature which surrounds the complex.
+It was the naval, trading, and observatory center of this part of Dalmatia.
+Blaca is considered a desert because of the scarce nature which surrounds the complex.

 Coordinates: 43°16’38.3″N 16°30’57.9″E